gezpage/serverless-csv-http-notifier/README.md

 - UTF-8 text file is uploaded to a specified S3 bucket containing CSV data (must have a .csv file extension)
 - Lambda Python 3.5 function is triggered
 - The handler code is called, which uses the boto3 library to retrieve the S3 file contents as a string value
-- It is then transformed into a number JSON strings
+- It is then transformed into a number of JSON strings
 - For each JSON string an HTTP POST is made to a specified endpoint with JSON as the request body
 - Processing is complete once all the files are processed and all HTTP requests are made